 What Is an Overdue Invoice Reminder Email?

-An overdue invoice reminder email is a formal yet courteous communication sent to clients who have not settled their bill by the agreed date.
+An overdue invoice reminder email is a formal but courteous message sent to notify a client that payment has not been received by the agreed-upon date.

 Why It’s Worth Sending a Gentle Reminder for Payment Message